mrmonteith/NewLayout/README.md

 # NewLayout Project

-A modular, responsive PHP + CSS layout designed to serve as the base for BP/LX Queries and other web applications.
+A modular, responsive PHP + CSS layout designed to serve as the base for menu driven content in the center and other web applications.
 Built with **Flexbox** for maintainability and semantic HTML for clarity.

 ---
 # Laying out a standard layout